 - Guide 1: How to Remove IncognitoSearchIt redirect from Windows.

-- Guide 2: Get rid of IncognitoSearchIt redirect from Mac OS X.
+- Guide 2: Get rid of IncognitoSearchIt redirect on Mac OS X.

-- Guide 3: Remove IncognitoSearchIt redirect from Google Chrome.
+- Guide 3: Remove IncognitoSearchIt redirect in Google Chrome.

 - Guide 4: Erase IncognitoSearchIt redirect from Mozilla Firefox.